artainmo/total_perspective_vortex/README.md

 ### Real time data stream classification

-Consists of a classifier that is trained in real time on incoming data and able to drift (adapt in real time), to stay accurate over time.
+Consists of a classifier that predicts in real time on incoming data and is able to drift (adapt in real time), to stay accurate over time.

 ### MNE